F. W. Thring: Early life

 Although sometimes known as Frank Thring Sr, on account of well-known son Frank Thring Jr., the subject of this article is actually Francis William III.
-His forbears were Francis William Thring (1812-1887) and Francis William Thring(?), known as William Thring (1858-1920).
-F.W.
-Thring (1812-1887) had two sons, both of whom were given their father's name.
+His forebears were Francis William Thring (1812–1887) and Francis William Thring(?), known as William Thring (1858–1920).
+F. W. Thring (1812–1887) had two sons, both of whom were given their father's name.
 The first of these was illegitimate, but the second one was born after his marriage, and the Thring line continued through the legitimate son.

 Career

 Thring worked as a conjurer in the outback and as a bootmaker in Gawler, South Australia, as well as starting Biograph Pictures in Tasmania.
 In 1911, he became a projectionist at Kreitmayer's Waxworks in Melbourne, Victoria.
 He thrived in the cinema trade and opened the Paramount Theatre in 1915 and became managing director of J. C. Williamson's Films in 1918, which eventually merged to become Hoyts in 1926.

 In 1928, Thring personally supervised the building of a new Hoyts picture theatre in Adelaide, the Regent Theatre.